lananovikova10/testtask/livetemplates_tut.md

 ### Create from scratch

-For example, you need to create a template for a custom Markdown element that you use in chosen Markdown flavor or static site generator.
+For example, you need to create a template for a custom Markdown element that you use in your chosen Markdown flavor or static site generator.

 It looks like this: